 2.1 Intoxicated due to medical care

-The language of PC 381b states that a person is not guilty under the statute if the person is intoxicated from nitrous oxide due to medical or dental care.
-Therefore, people can contest a charge by showing that they were only high from the gas because of a medical or dental procedure.
+The language of PC 381b states that you are not guilty under the statute if you are intoxicated from nitrous oxide due to medical or dental care.
+Therefore, you can contest a charge by showing that you were only high from the gas because of a medical or dental procedure.
+We would obtain your medical/dental records as proof.

 2.2 Not under the influence

-This code section makes it a crime for a person to be under the influence of nitrous oxide.
-This means it is always a defense for people to show that they were not under the influence.
+This code section makes it a crime to be under the influence of nitrous oxide.
+This means it is always a defense to show that you were not under the influence.

 2.3 Unlawful search and seizure

-Defendants can always raise the defense that law enforcement gathered evidence of nitrous oxide possession by means of an unlawful search or seizure.
+We can always raise the defense that law enforcement gathered evidence of nitrous oxide possession through an unlawful search or seizure.
 For example, maybe law enforcement:

-- entered a home without a valid California search warrant, or
+- entered your home without a valid California search warrant, or

 - searched outside the area covered by a warrant.

-If the police violated a search and seizure law, then a judge could dismiss certain evidence in a case or drop the case altogether.
+If the police violated a search and seizure law, we would ask the judge to dismiss certain evidence in your case or drop your case altogether.

 3. What are the penalties?